 Bachelor of Arts Music

-Ambrose is the place where you can focus on developing your musical skills while receiving the support and mentorship of award-winning instructors in a close-knit environment.
-You will receive broad-based instruction in performance, conducting, music theory, music history, and composition.
-You can choose between the classical and jazz streams and benefit from a variety of performance opportunities.
-You will be well prepared for a successful career in music performance, education, or research.
+The Ambrose Bachelor of Arts in Music is the program in which you can focus on developing your musical knowledge while receiving the support and mentorship of award-winning instructors in a close-knit environment.
+You will receive broad-based instruction in music theory, music history, music and culture, and performance, all of which will prepare you for a successful career.

-The Bachelor of Music is offered as a four-year, 120-credit degree program.
-This timeline is based on a full course load (five courses/semester) with courses usually being three credits.
-To be considered a full-time student, you must be taking 3-5 courses per semester.
+The Bachelor of Arts in Music degree is offered as a three-year, 90-credit concentration or a four-year, 120-credit major.
+This timeline is based on a full course load (15 credits/semester).
+Most courses are three credits.
+To be considered a full-time student, you must be taking 9-15 credits per semester.

 Ambrose also offers specialized courses in music theory and musicology where you can explore theoretical analysis and music in historical and contemporary culture.
 Music students regularly present their work at the annual Ambrose Research Conference and go on to study in graduate programs across Canada and the U.S.

-The Bachelor of Music is a four-year (120 credit) program.
-This timeline is based on a full course load (five courses/semester) with courses usually being three credits.
-To be considered a full-time student, you must be taking 3-5 courses per semester.
+The Bachelor of Arts in Music degree is offered as a three-year, 90-credit concentration or a four-year, 120-credit major.
+This timeline is based on a full course load (15 credits/semester).
+Most courses are three credits.
+To be considered a full-time student, you must be taking 9-15 credits per semester.

 Prepare for a notable career in music performance, education, therapy or ministry.
 Here is a sampling of the jobs our alumni have pursued with this degree or entered through further studies: